vangef/BBGradebookOrganiser/README.md

 ## Inspect submissions :mag:
 ### Description
 - Generates SHA256 hashes for each submitted file, and outputs list to CSV file
+  - Can exclude files from hashing, if provided with a CSV file listing the file names
 - Compares the generated hashes and finds any duplicate hashes - ignores duplicates if they are by the same student/submission
 - Finds all files with a duplicated hash and outputs them to CSV file with the following information: Student ID, file path, file name (without path), SHA256 hash
   - Further inspection and filtering needs to be done manually, depending on the submission files